Climate Adaptation Funds for Developing Countries

 When did climate change become a global issue?
 It started thirty years ago when Dr. James Hansen, then NASA’s Institute director for Space Studies, testified before a Senate committee on 23 June 1988.

-Though the progress in addressing climate change has stalled since Hansen’s testimony, the last decade has shown increased attention to climate change and its widespread consequences.
+Though progress in addressing climate change has stalled since Hansen’s testimony, the last decade has shown increased attention to the issue and its widespread consequences.

-Climate change has become a prominent issue in the previous decade, and this time, actions to address it are not slowing down as countries around the world are starting to experience its effects.
+Climate change has become a prominent issue in the previous decade, and this time, actions to address it are not slowing down as countries worldwide are starting to experience its effects.

 The urgency to address climate change has pushed governments, private institutions, and organisations to call for climate change funding.

-Governments, private institutions, and organisations have started to make climate change a part of their funding plan to address this critical issue.
-Wealthy nations have contributed to the majority of GHG emissions historically and up to the present; recognising this, they have begun pooling their resources to fund climate adaptation and mitigation actions.
+Governments, private institutions, and organisations have started to include climate change in their funding plans to address this critical issue.
+Wealthy nations have historically contributed to the majority of GHG emissions and up to the present; recognising this, they have begun pooling their resources to fund climate adaptation and mitigation actions.

-These funds will go to developing countries to address their vulnerabilities and build resilience to climate change and help them transition to clean and renewable energy.
+These funds will go to developing countries to address their vulnerabilities, build resilience to climate change, and help them transition to clean and renewable energy.

 According to Funds for NGOs, contributions from developed countries on renewable energies rose from USD 221 million to 1.2 billion from 2008 to 2011.
-The organisation expects funding to continue to flow to fund climate projects.
+The organisation expects funding to continue flowing to climate projects.

 Climate Change Adaptation Funds and how to access them.

-The USAID Adapt Asia Pacific has created a quick guide to assist eligible Asian and Pacific countries, or those who are the most vulnerable to climate change, gain improved access to finance for climate change adaption projects.
+USAID Adapt Asia Pacific has created a quick guide to assist eligible Asian and Pacific countries, or those who are the most vulnerable to climate change, in gaining improved access to finance for climate change adaptation projects.

-The guide lists ten major multilateral and bilateral climate funds and initiatives that currently provide climate adaptation financing to developing countries.
+The guide lists ten significant multilateral and bilateral climate funds and initiatives providing climate adaptation financing to developing countries.

-The guide that the organisations’ team of climate finance experts developed presents “only the need-to-know, essential bits of information and provides key facts about individual funds, such as eligibility criteria, target areas, and, importantly, the mechanisms that will ultimately help you gain access and approval”.
+The guide the organisations’ climate finance experts developed presents “only the need-to-know, essential bits of information and provides key facts about individual funds, such as eligibility criteria, target areas, and, importantly, the mechanisms that will ultimately help you gain access and approval”.

 A Quick Guide to Climate Change Adaptation Funds.
 (2017, 31 May).
 Climate links.
 Retrieved from https://www.climatelinks.org/resources/quick-guide-climate-change-adaptation-funds